gluster/gdeploy/docs/source/features/lvm.rst

 1. pvname - The pv to be used.
 2. vgname - Name of the vg, if variable is ommitted default name GLUSTER_vg will be used.
-3. one-to-one - If set to yes, one-to-one mapping will be done between pv and vg.
-4. ignore_vg_errors - If set to 'no', gdeploy exits if an error is encountered.
+3. ignore_vg_errors - If set to 'no', gdeploy exits if an error is encountered.

 Example1: Create a vg named images_vg with two PVs::